systemseed/material_base/docs/components/form.md

 Rest of form elements uses default appearance provided by Drupal.

-Some options provided by MDC library can not be configured via Drupal interface or Drupal Form API.
+Some options provided by MDC library can not be configured via Drupal interface.

-Outlined and Full width MDC options for text field could be achieved by setting corresponding values in `form-element--textfield.html.twig` from `material_base_mdc/templates/form` folder, overridden in your custom theme.
+Outlined and Full width MDC options for text field could be achieved by passing corresponding values to `form-element--textfield.html.twig` template, by preprocess function, or overridding/including the template in your custom theme.

-Full width MDC option for textarea could be achieved by setting `full_width = true` in `form-element--textarea.html.twig` from `material_base_mdc/templates/form` folder, overridden in your custom theme.
+Full width MDC option for textarea could be achieved by passing `full_width = true` to `form-element--textarea.html.twig` template, by preprocess function, or overridding/including the template in your custom theme.

 Character counter, prefix and suffix text, leading and trailing icons weren't implemented, however they could be easily added on template level.